Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Research

-The research interests of Associate Professor Das revolve around drug delivery, in particular, respiratory drug delivery of powder formulations for treating chronic lung conditions such as COPD, asthma, tuberculosis, lung cancer and lung infections.
+The research interests of Professor Das revolve around drug delivery, in particular, respiratory drug delivery of powder formulations for treating chronic lung conditions such as COPD, asthma, tuberculosis, lung cancer and lung infections.

 His aim is to achieve a fundamental knowledge base on solid state characterisation processes to understand various pharmaceutical processes such as milling, mixing, spray drying, amorphisation, micronisation, crystallisation, relaxation, dissolution, coating and storage.
 These knowledge and innovating approaches can be used to develop various conventional and controlled release solid dosage forms such as powders for respiratory delivery as well as tablets and capsules for oral delivery.

-Associate Professor Das has extensive research networks with collaborators in New Zealand, Australia, Europe, Asia, the United Kingdom and the USA.
+Professor Das has extensive research networks with collaborators in New Zealand, Australia, Europe, Asia, the United Kingdom and the USA.

 For more visit Das laboratory